Karthik80-hub/LLM-Comparison-Hub/README.md

 ## Support

 For issues and questions:
-1. Check the API key configuration
+1. Check the API key configuration in `.env`
-2. Verify all dependencies are installed
+2. Verify all dependencies are installed correctly
-3. Review the error messages in the console
+3. Review error messages in the console output
 4. Check the results directory for output files
+5. Consult the `information` file for detailed module descriptions

+## Live Application

+Access the live application at: [https://huggingface.co/spaces/chunchu-08/LLM-Comparison-Hub](https://huggingface.co/spaces/chunchu-08/LLM-Comparison-Hub)